Historic Art & Architecture Walk, Valencia

 What you'll do

-After perusing the market, you'll walk to Plaza de la Reina, where the Metropolitan Cathedral of the Assumption of the Virgin Mary, also known as Valencia Cathedral, awaits.
-This Roman Catholic church dates back to the 13th century, with its construction beginning in 1262 on the site of a former mosque.
-Over the centuries, the cathedral has undergone several renovations and additions, blending architectural styles including Romanesque, Gothic, Baroque, and neoclassical.
-Once you've enjoyed the exterior, it's time to head inside.
-The cathedral's interior features numerous artworks and treasures, including frescoes by Goya and the Holy Chalice, believed to be the cup used by Jesus at the Last Supper.
+Your visit to the Valencia Cathedral is sure to be one of the day's highlights.
+This Roman Catholic church dates back to 1262 when construction began on the site of a former mosque.
+Today, it's an eclectic blend of architectural styles, including Romanesque, Gothic, Baroque, and neoclassical.
+You'll step inside to marvel at the interiors featuring numerous artworks and treasures, including frescoes by Goya and the Holy Chalice, believed to be the cup used by Jesus at the Last Supper.

 Start times